Skip to Main Content

 Cohort Model

-Students receive support from a peer mentor, subject-specific tutoring and individual plans of study tailored to their needs and interests.
-The cohort model helps Anchor students develop community and build teamwork skills.
-Students engage in goal-setting and self-assessment exercises, which encourage them to fully engage in the collegiate learning process and helps lay the groundwork for career planning.
+Students in Gordon College's Anchor Initiative receive support from a peer mentor, subject-specific tutoring, and individual plans of study tailored to their needs and interests.
+Our cohort model helps Anchor students develop community and build teamwork skills.
+Through goal-setting and self-assessment exercises, students are encouraged to fully engage in the collegiate learning process and lay the groundwork for career planning.

 Develop the skills to thrive

-Over the course of the two-year program, Anchor Initiative students will develop skills that will serve them in their classes short-term and in their career long-term.
+Over the course of this two-year program, Anchor Initiative students develop skills that will serve them in their classes short-term and in their career long-term.

 1. organization